microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/New-MgRoleManagementDirectoryRoleAssignment.md

 # New-MgRoleManagementDirectoryRoleAssignment

 ## SYNOPSIS
-Create a new unifiedRoleAssignment object.
+Create new navigation property to roleAssignments for roleManagement

 ## SYNTAX